UnfamiliarLegacy/Habbo2020-Desktop/README.md

 ## Client Protocol

-This describes how the Habbo Unity client to the Habbo server.
+Describes how the Habbo Unity client connects to the Habbo server.

 ### 1. Connect with WebSocket